devslovecoffee/devs-love-coffee/src/content/blog/making-the-resend-cube-from-scratch-using-three-js.md

 Why does the resend cube look better?

 1. BLOOM - the glow effect you see coming off the cube is called bloom.
-In three js it is overly complicated to add (<a class="external" href="https://codepen.io/prisoner849/pen/LYLrawm" target="_blank">example_1</a>, <a class="external" href="https://threejs.org/examples/webgl_postprocessing_unreal_bloom" target="_blank">example_2</a>), and I was just too lazy.
+In three js it is overly complicated to add (<a class="external-link" href="https://codepen.io/prisoner849/pen/LYLrawm" target="_blank">example_1</a>, <a class="external-link" href="https://threejs.org/examples/webgl_postprocessing_unreal_bloom" target="_blank">example_2</a>), and I was just too lazy.
 I have actually implemented it once in another project which I will perhaps share some other time.
 2. The mini cubes are not the same - resend has different geometry with the "squares" that are being extruded into cubes having rounded corners as well.
 Might be a good exercise for both you and me to try and make some other time.
 3. The effect of rotating layer - This looks cool and in theory could be made by always rotating just 1 layer -  right before rotating, you can flip the cube by a before-defined, random transformation turning it on one of the sides.
 This way you can create the effect that you always rotate a different side.
 4. Better lightning - Nailing the lightning is difficult, so I approximated the best I could (I gave it 2 minutes).

-I encourage you to add these features and tag me in the results - perhaps on <a class="external" href="https://twitter.com/devslovecoffee" target="_blank">Twitter</a>.
+I encourage you to add these features and tag me in the results - perhaps on <a class="external-link" href="https://twitter.com/devslovecoffee" target="_blank">Twitter</a>.
 Have fun.

 Here is the final code: